 • Heavy bottomed pan so that your roux cooks evenly and does not burn.

-1. Heat 4 tablespoons vegan butter or oil of choice in a heavy-bottomed pan and sprinkle in 4 tablespoons flour.
+1. Heat 4 tablespoons of vegan butter or oil of choice in a heavy-bottomed pan, then sprinkle in 4 tablespoons of flour.

-2. Turn on heat to low and simmer the roux to cook the flour.
+2. Turn on the heat to low and simmer the roux to cook the flour.

 • 1 -2 minutes – (white) For the most thickening power.